dxmari/scriptinel/README.md

 npx scriptinel --ci
 ```

+> **New to Scriptinel?** Check out the [Understanding Scriptinel Guide](docs/understanding-scriptinel.md) for a complete walkthrough with examples and test scenarios.

 ## Why Scriptinel?

 npm lifecycle scripts are a major **supply-chain attack vector**.
 Attackers can inject malicious code that runs automatically during `npm install`.
 Scriptinel provides: